Image about Manufacturing Business Pixabay CC0 License

 What team should do if an emergency occurs?

-Training should be carried out on an ongoing basis to keep everyone up to date.
+Moreover, training should be carried out on an ongoing basis to keep everyone up to date.

-You have to take a cohesive approach to manage your staff.
+Lastly, you have to take a cohesive approach to manage your staff.
 Your equipment should help to keep your factory running efficiently and help to achieve long term success.